 - Nature and Tree Planting groups

->

-> Don't forget to advertise your event in plenty of time and signpost the event on the day.
+Advertise your event in plenty of time and signpost the event on the day.
 A Green Fair can be beneficial to local businesses so ask for their support in advertising.
-Local churches, schools, community groups and social media groups are all good advertising opportunities.
+Local churches, schools, community groups, and social media groups are all good advertising opportunities.

->

-> Printing handouts is costly, not very environmentally friendly and tricky when you don’t know how many visitors to expect.
-You'll find all the information for the stands in this supporting document and you can direct visitors here.
+Printing handouts can be costly and is not very environmentally friendly.
+However, it can sometimes help to have a few things printed for those people who don't have easy access to the internet.
+For everyone else, you'll find all the information for the stands in this Green Fair Guide.
 You could also encourage visitors to take photos of information sheets on their phones.

->

-> Feedback & Follow Up
+Feedback & Follow Up

 It’s always helpful to collect feedback after all your hard work.
 Collect comments on Post-It notes (which are fully compostable) so you can see what people enjoyed or found useful.
 This can also help in planning possible follow-up events such as a Clothes Swap or Repair Cafe for example.